Hexheld/hexheld-docs/MD/Power Noise.md

-## Overview
+# Sound - Power Noise

-Power Noise is a fantasy sound chip designed by "jvsTSX" and [The Beesh-Spweesh](https://twitter.com/StinkerB06).
-Its primary application is their [Hexheld](https://github.com/Hexheld) fantasy console.
+Power Noise is a fantasy sound chip designed by jvsTSX and [The Beesh-Spweesh](https://twitter.com/StinkerB06).
+Hexheld is the primary application for this chip, and is embedded inside the HiveCraft SoC.

 There are 5 channels of sound:
 1. Noise